Yohan Benalouane

-Yohan Ben Alouane (يوهان بن علوان, also known as Yohan Benalouane; born 28 March 1987) is a former professional footballer who plays as a defender.
-Born and brought up in France, Benalouane represented the country as a youth before switching to Tunisia at senior international level.
+Yohan Ben Alouane (يوهان بن علوان, also known as Yohan Benalouane; born 28 March 1987) is a Tunisian former professional footballer who played as a defender.

+Born in France, Benalouane represented the country as a youth before switching to Tunisia, country of his origins, at senior international level.

 Club career

 Saint-Étienne

 Benalouane started out his professional career at a French club Saint-Étienne, playing exclusively for the reserves in 2005 before successfully promoted to the first team in 2007.

 Cesena

 On 31 August 2010, Benalouane joined Serie A club Cesena for an undisclosed fee.
 After a particularly poor performance in a 2–0 loss against Bologna in December 2010, Benalouane was substituted.
 On leaving the pitch, and being jeered by Cesena supporters, he stormed past the bench and headed straight down the tunnel.
 He later publicly apologised for his behaviour.

 Parma and Atalanta

 In the summer of 2012, Benalouane was loaned to Parma, making his move permanent in July 2013 in a co-ownership deal.
 He signed a five-year contract with the Serie A outfit.
 On 3 January 2014, he joined Atalanta on a loan deal.